ojaksch/Arcade-SpaceFirebird_MiSTer/README.txt

 -- V 1.0 17/05/2026 - Mike Coates
 ---------------------------------------------------------------------------------

+n.b.

+in the settings "Autocoin" is similar to freeplay and is similar to a hardware device you can build for use on real arcade games.

+It recognises that 1 or 2 player start has been pressed and automatically adds the required number of coins first.

+This can be used on games that do not have a freeplay selection, or where using it stops the attract mode from running.

                                 *** Attention ***

 ROMs are not included.
 In order to use this arcade, you need to provide the